|Rare Book & Manuscript Library|

 Restrictions on Access

 This collection is located off-site.
-Researchers will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+Researchers will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Chris Claremont Papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 About the Finding Aid / Processing Information

 Columbia University Libraries, Rare Book and Manuscript Library